Sabayon/sabayon-website-next/content/donate.md

 * **Non-profit foundation funding:** make the project team able to take part in public events, like FOSDEM (travel expenses, DVD making to give awayetc)
 * **Development funding:** help us buying new hardware and feel happy geeks

-**We would like to thank everybody who has donated in the past.
-We all hope to see you back supporting us next year.**
+**This project is fully funded by it’s community.
+We would like to thank everybody who has donated.**

 **Money donations via Cryptocurrency**